Causal evidence for social group sizes from Wikipedia editing data: Dynamical factors in Wikipedia editorial clusters

-From the episodic nature of edits, we infer that users are attracted to an editing episode by the initiation of changes made by a user seed.
+From the $N$ dependence of data, we infer that users are attracted to an editing episode by the initiation of changes made by a user seed.
+In other words, some user comes at random to perform work and that attracts others to see what's going on.
 The number of users in a typical episodic event is noticeably clustered.
 We see this in a few measures, the most interesting of which is the plot of contentious changes versus size of users in an episodic cluster.
 An average group size associated with contention is around $N=8$ (with a variation between 7.75-8.2, depending on how we calculate and sample the average).
 We take this to be the group size at which contention reaches its maximum limit.
 Note, however, that upwards of 20\% of all users on the platform were approved bots working by proxy on behalf of both the platform and others.
 If we exclude bot activity, there is a small reduction in average group size that brings the data fit closer to the numbers widely discussed in the literature.

-Wherever users come together, they disagree.
-We can see signals of disagreement from both the text semantics and the magnitude of the changes editors made.
-The most obvious signals, however, are those where users undo one another's changes.
-If we count such events, without measuring their intensity, we find a fairly constant rate of contentious edits.
-The contention itself is also bounded, presumably by the size of the editorial group, into a region.

 Figure \ref{zoom2} shows an enlargement of the non-empty region of the plot of contentions per event as a function of users per episode.
-This shows that, although the rate of contention varies somewhat between topics, the size of the group and the level of contention is confined to a relatively predictable region.
+This shows that, although the rate of contention varies somewhat between subject pages, the size of the group and the level of contention is confined to a relatively predictable region of parameter space in the range $N=[0,15]$, centred on $N=8$.
+There are no other clusters evident.
 This tells us both that contention is intrinsic to users and that users form groups of predictable size.

-We emphasize here that group sizes cluster predominantly within the range $N=[0,15]$, centred on $N=8$.
-There are no other clusters evident.
 This suggests that there is single causal explanation for this cluster size.